-sick of your internet dropping out? these mates rates tips will help
+Sick of your internet dropping out?
+Follow these tips

 Isn’t it frustrating when your internet drops out for no apparent reason?

 Fortunately, there are some things you can do to improve the performance of your internet connection and reduce the chance of it dropping out.